Search

 Back to top

 The Westray bill or Bill C-45 was federal legislation that amended the Canadian Criminal Code and became law on March 31, 2004.
-The Bill (introduced in 2003) established new legal duties for workplace health and safety, and imposed serious penalties for violations that result in injuries or death.
+The Bill (introduced in 2003 in the 37th parliament, second session) established new legal duties for workplace health and safety and imposed serious penalties for violations that result in injuries or death.
 The Bill provided new rules for attributing criminal liability to organizations, including corporations, their representatives and those who direct the work of others.

 Sections of the Criminal Code